 The scapula is the shoulder blade and the word levator means to lift, so the levator scapulae muscle lifts the shoulder blade.
-Similar to the trapezius muscle, this one is commonly affected in Whiplash injuries and needs lengthening in order to help it heal and reduce your pain.
+Similar to the trapezius muscle, this one is commonly affected during episodes of neck pain and needs lengthening in order to help it heal and reduce your pain.

 Place one hand behind the buttock and lower your shoulder, this will start to put the levator scapulae muscle on a stretch

-To increase the stretch turn your head to the opposite side andlook down
+To increase the stretch turn your head to the opposite side and look down